-- What is Housing Benefit and Council Tax Reduction ?
+- What is Housing Benefit and Council Tax Support ?

-- What changes are being made to benefits from April 2013?
+- What changes are being made to benefits?

 - What income do you include when you calculate my benefit?